 - Total surface area.
 The larger a blade’s surface area, the more air it is able to move.

+- Length of the fans blades.
 The longer the blades, the larger amount of the room’s air will be impacted.
 Most blades come in one of three sizes: 36”, 42”, and 52”.

 - Speed of rotation.
 This is the speed at which the fan rotates and is measured as revolutions per minute (RPM.)
 Faster rotation = greater airflow.

 - The space between the fan and the ceiling.
 If your fan is too close to the ceiling, the airflow will be restricted because the fan won’t be able to draw enough air through its blades.
 A ceiling fan that doesn’t use a downrod, such as a hugger, is at a disadvantage.
 The more space between your fan and your ceiling, the more air-moving potential.
 In order to meet safety codes your ceiling height would need to be a minimum of 9 feet because blades must be mounted a minimum of seven feet from the floor (though eight or more feet is desired.)

 - Blade surface area to air-feed ratio.
 More blade surface area means greater airflow.
 If there’s too much blade surface area there won’t be adequate space between the blades to draw air up through.
 You’ll want to stay away from decorative blades such as palm leafs or systems that have six blades because they do not have enough space between the blades for unrestricted air to be drawn through.

 - Number of blades.
 Less is more when it comes to the number of blades you have on your fan.
 More blades don’t equal more airflow.
 Four bladed fans will move more air than a five-bladed fan spinning at the same speed.